Our Disciplic Succession:

 He is mercifully seeing us to purify us.
 In this way our vision must be adjusted.
 Krishna was killed by a hunter; the atheists will interpret that it was an ordinary incident, but it is not so.
 Sita was stolen by Ravana.
 This is all external, all illusory.
 The real truth is above, in the transcendental realm.
 So, we are requested by the expert transcendentalists and by the sastra to see that our gurudeva is above these mortal signs.
 Krishna says:

-acaryam mam vijaniyan
+acharyam mam vijaniyan

-navanmanyeta karhicit
+navanmanyeta karhichit

 na martya-buddhyasuyeta